-Introduction to risk assessments
+Introduction to the process of risk assessment

-Many of the costs incurred by accidents and ill health are not covered by insurance and will have to be met by the business itself.
+Be aware that many of the costs incurred by accidents and ill-health as a result of your working activities are not covered by your insurance and will have to be met by your business.
+These costs can include:

 - payment of wages for injured employees